onlyquake/xonotic-wiki/Editing.md

 Don't use for pages (the `.md` files) - GitHub doesn't support them properly (it flattens everything - this can cause collisions, plus there is no way to link from subdir to another subdir that works on both GitLab and GitHub)

+ - Put all `.md` files in root

 Links to pages
 -------------

 Use standard markdown links: `[Text](link)` (e.g. `[Back to index](Home)` to get [Back to index](Home))

  - Don't prefix `link` with either `../link` or `/link` - both break on GitHub.
 Using `./link` seems to work ok but is unnecessary since we have to put everything in root anyway.

+Links don't seem to be case sensitive but it's probably best to use proper capitalization just in case it breaks in some edge case somewhere.